 Just remember when you have decided to wear a formal shirt, it needs to be tucked in.
 Material from a nice shirt hanging over your waist screams a lack of effort.

 An easy rule to follow, you should always try to match your belt and shoe colour as closely as possible

-Why not ditch the belt.
+Why not ditch the belt?
 Investing in trousers with side adjusters can remove the need for a belt altogether.

 Read our view on the belt or no belt with suit debate here.

-The state of a man’s shoes says a lot about the person in them.
+The state of a man's shoes says a lot about the person in them.
 It can present a lack of preparation and ignorance of the finer details.
-There is no point wearing a great suit only to be let down by dirty or scuffed shoes.
+There is no point in wearing a great suit only to be let down by dirty or scuffed shoes.

 Keeping your shoes in good shape by using the right products and regularly caring for them will also help them last longer.
-A good pair of shoes should not be a cheap investment and looking after them properly will help make your money go further.
+A good pair of shoes should not be a cheap investment, and looking after them properly will help make your money go further.

 It's said one of the first things a woman notices about a man is his shoes, so make sure you are making a good first impression.

 Read our guide on how to shine your shoes here.

 Follow the rule of 'Sometimes, Always, Never' when it comes to three buttons on a suit jacket or waistcoat.
 For two buttons, always keep the bottom button undone.